Meet Our Founder and Director

 Outside of Full Living, Marquita works as a Clinical Supervisor at the Therapy Center of Philadelphia, a feminist organization that serves women, transgender, and non-binary people.
 Marquita is also is the Philadelphia Chair for the Coffee and Conversations Program of the Pennsylvania Society of Clinical Social Work.

-Services Currently Offered: Individual and Family Therapy, Works with Teens and Adults.
+Services Currently Offered: Works with Adolescents, Adults, Individuals and Families.

 Valerie works to empower her clients to better navigate through the crossroads and transitions of life, in order to live their best lives.
 Her goal is to create a safe space for clients to hear themselves think and develop tools to manage transitions.
 Valerie has successfully navigated many of her own life changes and sees them as opportunities for growth.
 Research shows us that big life transitions trigger physical and emotional stress responses, and having coping skills helps provide the emotional stamina needed to thrive.